SMS: AT commands

 Many mobile and satellite transceiver units support the sending and receiving of SMS using an extended version of the Hayes command set.
 The extensions were standardised as part of the GSM Standards and extended as part of the 3GPP standards process.

 The connection between the terminal equipment and the transceiver can be realized with a serial cable (e.g., USB), a Bluetooth link, an infrared link, etc. Common AT commands include AT+CMGS (send message), AT+CMSS (send message from storage), AT+CMGL (list messages) and AT+CMGR (read message).

 However, not all modern devices support receiving of messages if the message storage (for instance the device's internal memory) is not accessible using AT commands.

 Premium-rated short messages

-Short messages may be used normally to provide premium rate services to subscribers of a telephone network.